miladyboy/wingman/tasks/Tasks.md

 - [x] The instant preview is showing two messages after sending a message.
 One with the text and one with the text and image. *bug*
 - [x] The "loading" wheel disapeared and is not showing. *bug*
 - [x] Make sure the loading dots appear just as soon as the user hits send.
+- [x] Let the user add their preferences in a message.
+What they're looking for, what they like, etc. Use that as part of the prompt.